QuTech-Delft/netqasm/docs/quickstart/file_structure.rst

   There should be one file for each 'role' involved in the networked application.
 * **Application input**.
 Each role can have a YAML file specifying the inputs to the application.
   Each role has its own local inputs.
-  Names correspond the roles in the application.
-For example, the role 'sender' has an input file ``sender.YAML``.
+  Names correspond to the roles in the application.
+For example, the role 'sender' has an input file ``sender.yaml``.
 * **Network configuration**.
 A single YAML file ``network.yaml`` specifying characteristics of the simulated network.
   See below for a detailed description of the expected format.
 * **Role-network mapping**.
 Roles are logical concepts related to the application, and not directly tied to a physical (simulated) node.